Manoela-Calabresi-Portfolio/agent-ombu-urban-lab/README.md

 - 🔮 Co-create spatial hypotheses in the Hypothesis Lab
 - 🧪 Start a dialog to iteratively improve your research question

-## 🧠 Smart Search Architecture (Detailed)

-This app uses a hybrid AI search workflow to retrieve and summarize relevant urban planning documents.
-The core logic combines **LLM summarization** with **semantic search** powered by third-party tools.

 ## 📸 Interface Screenshots

 ![page 1.png](images/page 1.png)